mciantyre/teensy4-rs/docs/Runtime.md

 The second stage is written in Rust.
 It's defined in the BSP's `rt` runtime module.
 The second stage

-1. initialize MMU regions, instruction cache, and data cache\*
-2. overrides CCM low power behaviors for safer execution
+1. overrides CCM low power behaviors for safer execution
-3. jumps to the `cortex-m-rt` reset handler to finish initialization
+2. jumps to the `cortex-m-rt` reset handler to finish initialization

-_\* step subject to removal_

 The second stage must never read anything in a data section, since the memory is uninitialized.